lowrycode/ski-arise-project/project_planning.md

+### User Story 5 (SHOULD HAVE)
-**User Story 5:** As an experienced skier, I want to find information about different resorts so I can decide whether the slopes are suitable for my ability
+As an experienced skier, I want to find information about different resorts so I can decide whether the slopes are suitable for my ability

 **Acceptance criteria**
 - Further information about the types of slopes and how to identify packages recommended for experienced skiers is organised on the "Info" page and a link to this page is clearly signposted on the homepage